 We’re constantly building on our scripting capabilities.
-Therefore, please let us know, if you would like to have some new features, explaining how that could help your customers, to be more profitable.
+Therefore, please let us know if you would like to have a new feature.
+Be sure to explain how it would help your customers be more profitable.

 Should you see unexpected behavior of our platform, please state how the behavior doesn’t match our documentation, (see “1”) and send one or several screen dumps to email@example.com:

 - The problematic track point highlighted, (see “2”) and its data found in “Exposed objects and test values”, (see “4”).

 - The test output of the script, (see “3”)